A Learning Community for New & Early Career Lecturers has been established to assist staff as they transition into their new role in MTU.

 Supporting Disability Support Service (DSS) Students

-- CIT Nuts & Bolts Workshop on CIT policies and procedures, on topics such as:
+- MTU Nuts & Bolts Workshop on CIT policies and procedures, on topics such as:

 - Exams Processing - Marks & Standards, Web for Faculty, Module Examination Boards (MEBs) and Progression and Awards Boards (PABs), MAXe - the new examp paper management system